Paul Kiplimo Boit: Active Politics

 He joined the Nandi African District Council in 1955 and served for nine years.
 In 1964 he was elected Chairman of the giant Sirikwa County Council serving until it was dissolved in 1971.
 Sirikwa County Council was formed of Nandi County, Uasin Gishu County, Trans Nzoia County, West Pokot County and Elgeyo Marakwet County.
 He then became Chairman of Wareng County Council one of five Councils split from Sirikwa covering Uasin Gishu.
 He was an ardent KANU kingpin and a close ally of Daniel Arap Moi.
 During this occasion he was awarded The Order of the Grand Warrior Award (OGW).
 Paul Boit was also a dedicated Christian and he initiated many AIC churches covering Nandi County, Uasin Gishu County and other areas in the North Rift Region among them being AIC Kapkong.
 He also participated in the activities of other denominations such as the Catholic, PCEA and others.
 He became the chairman of AIC Sirikwa Church Council which covered the North Rift Region.

+In October 2025, President William Ruto recounted that during his early political campaigns in the 1990s, he would often introduce himself to voters as a neighbour of Paul Kiplimo Boit, who was then a well-known local leader and former chairman of the Uasin Gishu County Council.
+Ruto stated, “During campaigns, I used to tell people, ‘You know Paul Boit, the former county council chairman?
+I’m his neighbour.’
+That was the closest I came to having a brand,” highlighting Boit’s local prominence and respected status in the Eldoret region at the time.

 Legacy

 Paul Boit served in various school boards and government institution.
 He also initiated his own schools such as Kapkong Primary, Paul Boit Boys High School and Sugoi Girls.
 He believed education was the key to empowering Kenyan thus he made all his schools public so that the community may benefit.

+In addition to his contributions to education and politics, Boit also impacted the lives of individuals who later became prominent figures.
+President William Ruto, for instance, recalls his early experiences working on Boit's farm.
+In October 1984, after completing his Form 4 education, Ruto worked as a clerk at Kapkong Farm, where Boit paid him Ksh300.
+Ruto used his first wage to buy his first-ever brand new clothing, a pair of jeans costing Ksh137, from a shop in Eldoret Town.
+This experience marked a significant moment in Ruto's life, symbolizing his humble beginnings and early steps on his journey to leadership.

+In recognition of Paul Boit's distinguished service to the nation, particularly through his contributions to the development of Eldoret, President William Ruto awarded him "The Order of the Burning Spear" on August 15, 2024.
+This occasion coincided with the launch of Eldoret as a city, a significant milestone that underscored Boit's lasting impact on the region.